Circuit in the Brain Linked to Impulsive Eating Discovered

 Many individuals have tried to control weight gain using different approaches to no avail.
 The inability to control food intake is a major reason most people who attempt weight loss may not succeed.

-Now, a team of researchers has made a finding that could help in controlling craving for food.
+Now, a team of researchers has made a finding that could help in controlling the craving for food.
 The scientists discovered a brain circuit that may be targeted to inhibit impulsive overeating.

 Food impulsivity is a major health concern.
 It contributes to too much food intake and binge eating.
 Impulsive eating plays a huge role in unhealthy weight gain and obesity.